samad1337/samad1337.github.io/_posts/cicdgoat/2022-06-08-cicdgoat-writeup.md

 ![](https://files.gitbook.com/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F0ozxUoEgqX8lSXt4wQpe%2Fuploads%2FTloFLcaRaI98qffiNp63%2Fimage.png?alt=media&token=c9b10272-35e2-413e-a712-2d6d22438d22)

-Initially I tried without the tags and could not get the flag ..
+_Initially I tried without the tags and could not get the flag ..
 As the the pipeline was pulling stuff from the tags and ignoring everything else.
-I will show why  later , make a note to add tags to the commit as shown above!
+I will show why  later , make a note to add tags to the commit as shown above!_

 Okay!!
-Now we trigger the wonderland-twiddledum  pipeline, has to be done manually!.
-When the pipeline is built it will fetch  JavaScript the twiddledee repository and as a result execute our malicous js code in the index.js file and make a request to our server with the flag6!!
+Now we trigger the wonderland-twiddledum  pipeline manually!.
+When the pipeline is built it will fetch  JavaScript from the twiddledee repository and as a result execute our malicous js code in the index.js file and make a request to our server with the flag6!!
 Login to jenkins and click on the wonderland-twiddledum  pipeline and click "BuildNow".
 After a few seconds we see Jenkins making a request to our server with the flag .

 ![](https://files.gitbook.com/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F0ozxUoEgqX8lSXt4wQpe%2Fuploads%2FCBbF4PjoVtSHJcC3sS4z%2Fimage.png?alt=media&token=5baa5adc-f3b8-4f29-8bfc-de4b4d7cd5c9)